 Public Policy is a process of hypothesis testing, of forming a theory about the world and experimenting with interventions that are thought to help.
 This testing should go through a policy pipeline where the first data is gathered.
 Research is conducted which led to policy proposals, creating consensus among the public and policymakers.
 Finally, the government takes the decisions and implement the policies.

-Why do public policies get failed?
+Why do public policies fail?
 There are various reasons behind it:

 The knowledge constraint: We don’t understand the real problem because of a serious lack of social science research in India.

 The resource constraint: The government spends more than we think and know.
-The marginal cost of public funds (MCPF) is much larger than Re 1 in India.
+The marginal cost of public funds (MCPF) is much larger than Rs 1 in India.

 The administrative constraint : Public administration is harder than human resource management in the private sector.

-The voter rationality constraint: Voters have no incentive to know about public policy.
+The voter rationality constraint: Voters have no incentive to know about issues of public policy.